Nathalie Poza: Screen career

 Later, she appeared in Hospital Central, and, in more permanent roles, in Un lugar en el mundo (2003) and Maneras de sobrevivir (2005).
 Her first cinematographic works were the short films Abierto (El eco del tiempo) (1997), by Jaime Marques; No sé, no sé (1998), by Aitor Gaizka and Ruth está bien (1999), by Pablo Valiente.

 In 2002, she filmed the television movie Entre cien fuegos under the orders of Iñaki Eizmendi and that same year premiered The Other Side of the Bed, by Emilio Martínez-Lázaro, one of the most successful Spanish films in recent years.
 The next year, Maria Ripoll directed her in Utopía.
 She also acted in Football Days, by David Serrano de la Peña and The Weakness of the Bolshevik, by Manuel Martín Cuenca.
 She acted again in movies with both directors, filming Malas temporadas with Cuenca in 2005, and Cinema Days with Serrano in 2007.

 She then filmed Salir pitando (2007), directed by Álvaro Fernández Armero; El club de los suicidas (2007), by Roberto Santiago; and the thriller Un buen hombre (2009), directed by Juan Martínez Moreno.
 During those years, she acted in television, in series such as LEX (2008), Hispania, la leyenda (2010-2012) and its spin-off Imperium (2012).
 In 2013, the film Todas las mujeres premiered, directed by Mariano Barroso, for which she received her third Goya nomination, for best supporting actress.
 In 2015 she joined the series Carlos, rey emperador, where she plays Germaine of Foix.

+Views

+In July 2025, Poza signed along with over 1,000 artists a letter sent to the Government of Spain demanding an immediate and comprehensive embargo of arms and defense material on Israel by means of a Royal Decree-Law.
+Also in 2025, Poza co-signed a manifesto promoted by FiSahara decrying the filming of The Odyssey in Moroccan-occupied Western Sahara.